AUTplayed/imguralbumbot/README.md

 ## Some stats (since 2017/05/18)

-Detected 741k+ single album images
+Detected 2250k+ single album images (out of 4200k album links)

-Posted on 208k+ comment album links

-Posted on 160k+ post album links

-Ignored by 3740+ users
+Ignored by 6435+ users

 Banned in 160+++ subreddits (I can't measure this anymore)

-*Stats updated on 2017/12/30*
+*Stats updated on 2019/05/11*